Infineon/amazon-freertos/vendors/infineon/boards/xmc4700_relaxkit/README.md

 If you want to use your own certificate authority, you can follow the instructions described in [Dev Mode Key Provisioning](https://docs.aws.amazon.com/freertos/latest/userguide/dev-mode-key-provisioning.html) **Option #2: onboard private key generation** to generate a private key on your device, a self signed X.509 certificate, and a Certificate Authority.

 The OPTIGA Trust M comes pre-provisioned with a certificate signed with Infineon's OPTIGA(TM) Trust M CA and a private key, and can make use of the [AWS IoT Multi-Account Registration](https://aws.amazon.com/about-aws/whats-new/2020/04/simplify-iot-device-registration-and-easily-move-devices-between-aws-accounts-with-aws-iot-core-multi-account-registration/) feature.
-To retrieve the certificate from the OPTIGA Trust M, and register it wtih AWS IoT using Multi-Account Registration, follow the instructions below.
+To retrieve the certificate from the OPTIGA Trust M, and register it with AWS IoT using Multi-Account Registration, follow the instructions below.

 **Download the certificate from the OPTIGA™ Trust M with Infineon Toolbox**